TheGalileo/Hangman/README.md

 ->>> READY TO DOWNLOAD.
 CLICK ON THE 'Download as ZIP' link, on the right side.
 ->>> Updates are expected soon.
+->>> Open the hangman.py file to go through the code.

 The popular word game, Hangman.
 Developed using Python2.7 and Tkinter for simple GUI.